 - Understanding of user psychology

-- Excellent communication abilities
+- Excellent communication skills

-But the pay reflects the responsibility.
+The pay reflects the responsibility.
 Base salaries start around $120,000, not including bonuses and benefits.

 8. Google Opinion Rewards